-Just before winter takes hold, Hiroshima’s city center is taken over by one more colorful festival, all about good fortune, cash and rakes.
+Just before winter takes hold, Hiroshima’s city center is taken over by one more colorful festival.
+Ebisu Matsuri is all about good fortune, cash and rakes.

 Commonly known as Ebisu-kou or Ebessan, the Ebisu Taisai Festival [胡子大祭] dates back around 400 years to the early days of the castle town that grew into modern Hiroshima.
 It is one of Hiroshima city’s big three traditional taisai or grand festivals, the others being Toukaksan in June and the Sumiyoshi-san summer festival at Sumiyoshi Shrine.

 The chubby, fish-bearing and ever smiling Ebisu is one of Japan’s most popular kami in its huge parthenon of gods, unsurprising as, as well as the guardian deity of fishermen, Ebisu is the kami the good fortune in both the figurative and literal sense.

 The festival is centered on Ebisu Shrine which is tucked unobtrusively between the LABI and Mitsukoshi department stores in the covered Ebisu-dori arcade.
 A huge wooden barrel sits in front, into which people throw money, mostly loose change, but you’ll always spot some folding money in there too.

 Some say that you can get a good idea of how the local economy is doing by taking a quick look at the number of 10,000 yen bills.

 Indeed, it is local business owners that take Ebisu-kou most seriously.
 Stalls line the streets do a brisk trade in brightly decorated rakes called komazarae which business people hope that, when after receiving the appropriate blessing at the shrine, will help them rake in profit.